monajemi/datascience/pages/attitude-of-a-data-scientist-tukey-original.md

 whether significance levels or lacks of confidence</em>.
 As <em>students</em> and <em>developers</em> of data analysis, we may find it worth while to be concerned about small difference among error rates, perhaps with the fact that a nominal 5 % is really 4 % or 6 %, or even with so trivial a difference as from 5 % to 4.5 % or 5.5 %.
-But as prac titioners of data analysis we must take a much coarser attitude toward error rates, one which may sometimes have difficulty distinguishing 1 % from 5 %, one which is hardly ever able to distinguish more than one intermediate value between these conventional levels.
+But as practitioners of data analysis we must take a much coarser attitude toward error rates, one which may sometimes have difficulty distinguishing 1 % from 5 %, one which is hardly ever able to distinguish more than one intermediate value between these conventional levels.
 To be useful, a conclusion procedure need